If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Unsure if a money market account is right for you?
 No problem.
 Read on for an in-depth look at how money market accounts work, and how they stack up to other savings accounts.

-A money market account is a type of savings account offered by most banks and credit unions.
-It's not to be confused with money market funds, which are investment funds.
-Money market accounts are FDIC-insured bank accounts, just like checking and savings accounts, so your money is protected in case of bank failure.
+A money market account is a savings account that combines features of traditional savings and checking accounts.
+It's different from money market funds, which are investment funds.
+Money market accounts are FDIC-insured, so your money is protected in case of bank failure.

-MMAs offer interest rates that are as high or higher than many high-yield savings account APYs.
-That means they can help you grow your money more quickly than you could in a checking account or traditional savings account at a brick-and-mortar bank.
-But unlike savings accounts, money market accounts may come with checks or a debit card so you can withdraw funds directly.
+MMAs offer APYs that are competitive with many of the best high-yield savings accounts.
+They grow your money more quickly than traditional savings accounts at brick-and-mortar banks.
+But unlike regular savings accounts, money market accounts sometimes give you checks or debit cards.

 Like all bank accounts, money market accounts have their advantages and disadvantages.
 Here's a closer look at both.

 These are some of the key benefits of a money market account:

 Deposits over $250,000 may not be fully insured by the FDIC.
 Consider spreading big deposits around multiple banks to keep them safe in emergencies.

 Here are a few key drawbacks of the money market account:

 Be prepared to put down bigger deposits.
 Sure, some money market accounts require low or no minimum balances, but you should prepare to deposit sums in the thousands of dollars to earn the highest interest rates.